hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

   src="/img/2022-10-19-18_34_48-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png"
     />

-   Once completed, the URI of the carbon footprint report should be displayed in the *Preview of values* section :
+   Once completed, the URI of the carbon footprint report should be displayed in the *Preview of values* section:

    <img
  src="/img/2022-10-19-19_02_23-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png"